lambojia/termshot-zabbix/README.md

 ```
 wget -qO- https://github.com/lambojia/termshot-zabbix/archive/refs/tags/latest.tar.gz | tar xvz
 ```
-2. create an artifact storage path w/in your repo.
+2. Create an artifact storage path w/in your repo.

+3. [Generate a Fine-grained personal access token] (https://github.com/settings/personal-access-tokens/new)

+    Grant it access to your repo with ff: permissions Read access to metadata
+        Read and Write access to code and pull requests

 ## Create and Administration Script in the Zabbix Administration UI.